ibm-cloud-docs/watson-knowledge-studio/annotate-documents.md

 ### What to do next
 {: #wks_hatask_next}

-After the task is created, you can return to the **Assets & Tools** > **Documents** > **Tasks** tab to view the progress of each human annotator.
-You can also:
+After the task is created, you can return to the **Machine Learning Model** > **Annotation Tasks** page to view the progress of each human annotator.
+Also, you can complete the following tasks:

+- Check approved documents that overlap between annotation sets to resolve annotation conflicts.
+- Open a task to add annotation sets to it.
+Ensure that the annotation sets that you add include documents that overlap with documents in the original annotation sets.

+From the **Settings** tab of the main navigation, you can specify the following information:

 - Specify preferences for using colors and keyboard shortcuts in the ground truth editor.
 - Specify an inter-annotator agreement threshold, and then open a task to see how consistently multiple human annotators annotated the same documents.
 - Specify a URL to connect your annotation guidelines to the ground truth editor.
-- Check approved documents that overlap between annotation sets to resolve annotation conflicts.
-- Open a task to add annotation sets to it.
-Ensure that the annotation sets that you add include documents that overlap with documents in the original annotation sets.

 ## Configuring ground truth editor preferences
 {: #wks_hapref}